Gotheborg.com

 Thank you again and thank you to all I have not mentioned here, for all help and interest.

-April 2003, we buy and integrate our own Discussion Board software
+to our own Discussion Board software

 In April 23, 2003 Yahoo had grown too busy making money to fit our needs, drowning our messages under tons of advertising, so a new platform was needed.
 By recommendation from of our member Lee Inness-Brown, I bought and integrated a very solid Discussion Board software with our own website, which we still use.